 Every time you get rid of stuff it makes it so much easier to get rid of even more.
 That’s why it’s important to keep re-evaluating the stuff you have to determine whether or not you are ready to get rid of more.

-After you have gotten rid of half your stuff, don’t think you can just go ahead and replace all that stuff with new stuff!
+After you have gotten rid of half your stuff, don’t just go ahead and replace all that stuff with new stuff!

 Avoiding piling new clutter in your home.
-You can do this by declining gifts at Christmas or your birthday, stop making impulse purchases and always remind yourself of the life plan you laid out.
+You can do this by declining gifts at Christmas or birthdays, stop making impulse purchases, and always remind yourself of the life plan you laid out.
 If something doesn’t help your plan, then you don’t need it.

-If there are certain items you are forced to keep like a lawnmower, power tools or a snowblower, consider renting these items out.
+If there are certain items you are forced to keep like a lawnmower, power tools, or a snowblower, consider renting these items out.
+This can help other people live a life with less clutter and allow you to make a profit off the things that you keep!